gvolpe/http4s-auth/README.md

 For now, it depends on Http4s v0.14.6 and it's only available for Scala 2.11.x.
 No releases scheduled for previous versions.

+However, it's possible to exclude the Http4s dependencies from your project and just include the version you need.
+A demonstration project using http4s v0.15 and http4s-auth v0.1 can be found [here](https://github.com/gvolpe/http4s-auth-015-demo).
+Take into account that it's only possible to use the Secured feature without the provided endpoints signup, login and logout that are implemented on top of the version 0.14.6.

+Http4s's guys are currently working very hard on the release of the major version 0.16 which supports Cats and FS2.
+It will soon be supported by this library.

 ## Authentication Methods

 #### Basic Authentication